EdoardoVignati/java-deserialization-of-untrusted-data-poc/README.md

 Here there are practical examples of the - deserialization of untrusted objects - vulnerability.

-These use the ysoserial tool to generate exploits.
+These PoCs use the ysoserial tool to generate exploits.

 # Pocs